Skip to main content

 Remdesivir 200mg IV on day 1 followed by 100mg IV on days 2-5 can be considered in patients who are not receiving baricitinib for COVID-19-related inflammation/cytokine storm.
 Remdesivir has demonstrated a small survival (14.6% vs. 16.3%, p=0.03) in the final analysis of SOLIDARITY and need for requiring mechanical ventilation (8% vs. 15%) as a secondary endpoint of CATCO.
 As data supporting the use of baricitinib is stronger, baricitinib should be initiated first in those meeting criteria.
 Remdesivir may be added in patients who are deteriorating (but not requiring organ support), or not improving despite baricitinib as the combination has been shown to reduced recovery time and improved clinical status for patients with severe COVID-19 (ACTT-2).
 If remdesivir is used for this indication, a 5-day course is recommended as a 10-day course was shown to be equivalent but increased the length of hospital stay.

 Monoclonal antibody combination REGEN-COV 2.4g (casirivimab 1.2g + imdevimab 1.2g) is NO LONGER recommended due to its lack of neutralization activity against Omicron.
 Other antibodies are currently being evaluated for treatment of seronegative patients with severe COVID-19.
-Sotrovimab should not be used as a substitute until there is evidence to support its use and recommendations are issued.
+Sotrovimab should not be used as a substitute.

 Based on the current scientific evidence and best practice guidelines, including in consideration of retracted publications, the College of Physicians and Surgeons of BC, the College of Pharmacists of BC, the BC College of Nurses and Midwives and the CTC do not approve of the use of ivermectin for either treatment or prophylaxis for COVID-19 and BC registrants must not prescribe it for this purpose.
 Ivermectin should not be used outside of approved clinical trials.